 Go Shopping for Artisanal Products

-With lots of little artsy and artisan boutiques, most of which can be found in the centro histórico, you’ll be coming home with plenty of souvenirs for your friends.
+With lots of little artsy and artisan boutiques, most of which can be found in the centro histórico which is one of the best places to see in Nerja.
+You’ll be coming home with plenty of souvenirs for your friends.

 Between June and October, the arts and crafts street market between Calle Diputación and Plaza Cangrejo offers a wealth of handmade treasures from local and international artists and creatives.